chrigro/dptrp1_manager/README.md

     dpmgr tree -a  # generate a file tree dpmgr upload LocalFile RemoteFile
-    dpmgr upload -d  LocalDir RemoteDir   # upload a directory dpmgr sync local Document       # synchronize remote Document directory with a local directory
+    dpmgr upload -d  LocalDir RemoteDir   # upload a directory dpmgr delete/download  RemoteFile  # a part of the filename is acceptable dpmgr sync local Document       # synchronize remote Document directory with a local directory

 **Shell completion**